What Is Break-Even Analysis and How to Calculate it?

 break-even

 Any company’s production or marketing activity depends on the assumption that it will gain profitability and meet the business targets and goals.
-For this, the level of sales must cover the go-to-the-market costs while ensuring higher revenue levels.
+For this, the level of sales must cover the go-to-market costs while ensuring higher revenue levels.
 Break-even analysis helps a company understand the level of sales it must reach to cover the costs involved in manufacturing and marketing the products.
 This knowldge helps to define at what point the company’s activities start to produce profits.

 Content